Samsung/tizen-docs/docs/application/dotnet/guides/location/geofences.md

 <a name="status"></a>
 ## Monitoring Geofence State Changes

-To track the state of the geofence, use the `GeofenceEventChanged` event of the [Tizen.Location.Geofence.GeofenceManager](https://samsung.github.io/TizenFX/latest/api/Tizen.Location.Geofence.GeofenceManager.html) class.
+To track the state of the geofence, use the `GeofenceEventChanged` event of the [Tizen.Location.Geofence.GeofenceManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.Geofence.GeofenceManager.html) class.
 An event handler is invoked whenever there is a request from the user, such as to add a geofence or to start a geofence service.

 1. Add the event handler for the `GeofenceEventChanged` event:

-    ```
+    ```csharp
     manager.GeofenceEventChanged += handler;
     ```

 2. Get the success or failure state of the event in the handler:

-    ```
+    ```csharp
     EventHandler<GeofenceResponseEventArgs> handler = (object sender, GeofenceResponseEventArgs args) =>
     {
         placeId = args.PlaceId;